RENCI/sbdh-scidas-workshop/src/content/event-summary.md

 Participants are encouraged to attend with campus partners representing a variety of stakeholders for campus research computing (e.g., PIs, research computing professionals, etc.)   Participant funding is available.

-This workshop is funded by the NSF, hosted RENCI and organized by Alex Feltus, Shannon McKeen, Amanda Miller and the South Big Data Hub
+This workshop is funded by the NSF, hosted RENCI and organized by Alex Feltus, Shannon McKeen, Amanda Miller and the South Big Data Hub.

 ## Background